 "Systematizing the second approach [pure grounded theory with no coding] by this method does not supplant the skills and sensitivities required in inspection.
 Rather the constant comparative method is designed to aid analysts with these abilities in generating a theory which is integrated, consistent, plausible, close to the data" (Glaser 1965)

 Now, while the terms 'systematizing', 'consistent' and even the suggestion of coding will be abhorrent to certain practitioners who find them too positivistic, for me the key phrase is the last one: 'close to the data'.
-For researchers that apply a very pure grounded theory approch, with no coding, no notes, sometimes not even transcripts, there is a distinct possibility that the hypotheses generated only connect with a very abstracted and un-evenly absorbed reading of the data.
-Constant comparison encourages the researcher to stay deeply entwined with the data, and the words of the participants, without relying on their own remembered interpreations.
-Yet this 'sytematizing' approach is not intended to produce a consistent and systematic interpretaion:
+For researchers that apply a very pure grounded theory approach, with no coding, no notes, sometimes not even transcripts, there is a distinct possibility that the hypotheses generated only connects with a very abstracted and un-evenly absorbed reading of the data.
+Constant comparison encourages the researcher to stay deeply entwined with the data, and the words of the participants, without relying on their own remembered interpretations.
+Yet this 'systematizing' approach is not intended to produce a consistent and systematic interpretation:

 "the constant comparative method is not designed (as methods of quantitative analysis are) to guarantee that two analysts working independently with the same data will achieve the same result" (Glaser 1965)

 Glaser (1965) notes that the focus of constant comparison should be the generation of many, possibly initially conflicting hypotheses on a general issue.
 If the intention is to create one precise theory, and test it through the data, Glaser recommends analytic induction - a separate approach with a separate aim (which we will leave for a separate article).

 For constant comparison Glaser (1965) suggests 4 stages for constant comparison (which really cover the whole of the analysis process):

 2) Integrated categories and their properties